sapieneptus/bioinformatics_demo/README.md

  I'd try to factor out as much of the CategoryController logic as possible, possibly to some common object from which WorkflowController and CategoryController can both pull methods/variables.

+ Workflows currently can be added to a category during creation and can be removed individually during editing, but can not be added individually during editing.
+My first pass approach would be to get a delta array of the workflows not present on a given category and let the user add them to a category via dropdown menu.
+A second pass might involve a search filter (in case there are a lot of workflows / serverside search).
+I would also allow the user to create a brand-new workflow right from the category edit dialog, since workflows must be attached to at least one category anyway.

  The main.js file can be refactored such that the Controllers are extracted to a separate file for cleanliness.
  The category.html page can similarly be refactored into custom angular directives, possibly with their own controllers.